Accessibility statement

-For more information about studying overseas, please contact Dr Fiora Salis.
-The Study Abroad web pages have additional information about many aspects of studying overseas, including Erasmus and other Worldwide exchange schemes.
-Please note that some of the Worldwide opportunities are no longer available - for up to date destinations please see the philosophy global opportunities web pages.
+For more information about studying overseas, please contact Professor Christian Piller.
+The Study Abroad web pages have additional information about many aspects of studying overseas at institutions across the globe.
+Please see the web pages about Global Opportunities by Subject.

 We have developed an exciting '3+1' degree programme, which allows you to spend a year studying abroad.
-Peking University (PKU) will make up to three places available to York undergraduate Philosophy students in 2019/20: teaching at PKU is in English.
-Students can also study at the University’s other European or worldwide exchange partners, subject to availability.
+Philosophy students can study at the University’s European or worldwide exchange partners, subject to availability.
 Students should apply to transfer to this programme after arriving at York, and will typically spend their third year abroad, returning to York for their final year.
-Again, contact Fiora Salis for details.
+Again, contact Christian Piller for details.

 Culture Shock - Be prepared for everything to be alien to you.
 I was described as being a 'deer caught in headlights' the first two weeks of my exchange: honestly, they weren't far off.
 You adjust surprisingly quickly to university life once you have a structure and find your feet.
 Make sure you try to go travelling as many weekends to experience as much of China as you can!